Xanzhu

 Guide

-Ubuntu 24.10 running on Apple Silicon with UTM
+Ubuntu 26.04 lts running on Apple Silicon with UTM

-Ubuntu now offers a native ARM desktop build — perfect for Apple Silicon users looking to explore Linux, develop, or virtualize efficiently.
-In this guide, we'll walk through setting up Ubuntu 24.10 (Oracular Oriole) in a virtual machine using UTM, a free and open-source virtualization tool tailored for macOS.
+Ubuntu now offers a native ARM desktop build!
+Perfect for Apple Silicon users who want to explore Linux, develop, or virtualise efficiently.
+In this guide, we'll walk through setting up Ubuntu 26.04 (Resolute Raccoon) LTS in a virtual machine using UTM, a free and open-source tool tailored for macOS.

 Requirements